-The 5 Steps to EFT Tapping per Gary Craig:
+The 5 Steps to Emotional Freedom Technique Tapping per Gary Craig:

 All you do here is make a mental note of what ails you.
 This becomes the target at which you “aim” the EFT Tapping Basic Recipe.
 Examples might be: Sore shoulder, traumatic experience in childhood, or inability to stop eating in the evening.
 Be sure you are only targeting one issue at a time.